HealthChinese Authorities reported 140 new cases of the Sars-like virus

 Effect on travelers

-As Lunar New Year starts this Saturday, hundreds of millions of travelers from China are expected to travel both locally and internationally, heightening concerns of a further spread of the virus and kindling memories of the fatal Sars pandemic that took place in 2002 and 2003 and killed nearly 800 people around the world.
+As the Lunar New Year starts this Saturday, hundreds of millions of travellers from China are expected to travel both locally and internationally, heightening concerns of a further spread of the virus and kindling memories of the fatal Sars pandemic that took place in 2002 and 2003 and killed nearly 800 people around the world.

 The Sars pandemic – mostly caused by a coronavirus – cost the worldwide economy tens of billions of dollars.